 PCI DSS Level 1 compliance demonstrates that Jumio has a robust PCI DSS compliant operating model.
 Our ongoing PCI DSS Level 1 compliance is validated on an annual basis by a skilled external audit team against the requirements of the standard.

 We also believe that personal information is as important as credit card and payment data, and this is why we treat it with the same care and apply the same security safeguards to all data of our customers.

 Jumio Transaction Monitoring system has obtained SOC2 Type 2 certification, which demonstrates the ongoing performance of the system’s controls.

-Jumio was able to achieve the SOC2 certification due to the information security model that we have designed and implemented across the entire organization as well as our long history of the ongoing compliance with other standards and regulations, such as PCI DSS and ISO27001.
-Achieving this milestone gives us confidence that all of our engineering practices can undergo the same attestation in due time, since all our security and engineering practices follow the same information security model and governance.
+Jumio was able to achieve the SOC2 certification for the Jumio Transaction Monitoring system due to the information security model that we have designed and implemented across the entire organization as well as our long history of the ongoing compliance with other standards and regulations, such as PCI DSS and ISO27001.
+Achieving this milestone gives us confidence that our engineering practices can undergo the same attestation for all Jumio products in due time, since all our security and engineering practices follow the same information security model and governance.

 We receive the same type of personal information from our Healthcare customers as from every other customer, and we do not require any other medical records to process the personal information within Jumio’s isolated environment to provide our identity verification services.
 While the personal information at the disposition of a Healthcare customer is considered protected health information due to various medical records associated with personal data of individuals, Jumio receives personal information decoupled from any medical records, and it is therefore not considered protected health information as defined by 45 CFR 160.103.
 In relation to HIPAA, Jumio is not considered a covered entity or a Business Associate.